 The Board meets on an as needed basis to review, among other things, the performance of the Company.
 Other meetings of the Board will be called as circumstances arise.
-In addition, Board memos are prepared as required to ensure the Board is kept informed of all relevant matters.
+In addition, Board reports are prepared by Management as required to ensure the Board is kept informed of all relevant matters.

 The independent directors of the Company also meet on an as needed basis when circumstances arise.
-The Audit Committee meets quarterly and also has in camera sessions with the auditors without Management present.
+The Audit and Risk Management Committee meets quarterly and also has in camera sessions with the auditors without Management present.

-All directors attended 100% of the full Board meetings that were held during the year ended December 31, 2023 while such individual was a director.
-In addition, each director attended 100% of all meetings held during the year by each Board committee on which the director served.
+All directors attended 100% of the meetings of the Board of Directors held during the year ended December 31, 2024, while serving as a director, with the exception of Mr. Giancarlo Bruno, who was unable to attend one meeting.
+In addition, each director attended 100% of the meetings held during the year by each Board committee on which they served.